almoskvin/weather-data-collector/README.md

 Persistence layer represented by Postgres.

-Application build as REST API service using MVC pattern.
+Application is built as REST API service using MVC pattern.
 Application runs on port 8080.

 ## To do
 - Unit tests